MEET HIDOE’s Leadership TEAM

 Heidi Armstrong was named deputy superintendent on Sept.
 2, 2022.
 She had served as interim deputy superintendent since July 1, 2022.

 Armstrong brings over 30 years of experience spanning school, district and state leadership positions.
 She previously served as assistant superintendent for the Office of Student Support Services (OSSS) and as complex area superintendent for the Campbell-Kapolei Complex Area.
-Prior to becoming CAS in 2012, she was the principal of Iroquois Point Elementary, where she made continuous improvements in school performance and quality.
+Prior to becoming CAS in 2012, she was the principal of Iroquois Point Elementary.
 She began her career with the Department as a math teacher at Pōhākea Elementary, where she later became vice principal.
-She holds a bachelor’s degree in elementary education and a master’s degree in educational administration from the University of Hawai‘i at Mānoa.
+She holds a bachelor’s degree in elementary education and a master’s degree in educational administration from the University of Hawaiʻi at Mānoa.

 Bio

 Tammi Oyadomari-Chun was named deputy superintendent on Aug.
-18, 2022, and is responsible for leading, directing and supervising the strategic planning, transformation and modernization, and implementation of the strategic initiatives of the Department.
+18, 2022, and is responsible for leading and directing strategic initiatives for the Department.

 She rejoined the Department, having previously served as assistant superintendent of the Office of Strategy, Innovation and Performance from 2015 to 2017.
 Oyadomari-Chun most recently was interim associate vice president for academic affairs for the University of Hawai‘i community college system.